 This concept manifests itself through the relationship between designers, developers and the people who edit the content.
 They are now able to design, implement and edit components independently.

-Storyblok’s components are divided into two categories - Content Types and Bloks.
-The video below offers a great explanation of the relationship between the components in Storyblok.
+Storyblok's components are divided into two categories - Content Types and Blocks.
 The content of each page is stored as a Story, which is defined by one content type.
-The content types are built directly from fields, or Bloks, which can consist of other Bloks or fields.
+The content types are built directly from fields, or Blocks, which can consist of other Blocks or fields.
 This way you can separate your page (or other content) into multiple meaningful blocks, which are stored as stories.

 Thus, our name was created, Storyblok!